– Hashtag – A hashtag is the pound or number sign (#) placed in front of a keyword or phrase to make it clickable and searchable. Hashtags only work with letters & numbers – no spaces between words. Hashtags are not case sensitive. Use them consistently in your posts to help classify them with major

 Google Mobile Search – Using the Google search engine on a mobile device.

 Google My Business – Google Places & Maps became Google+ Local and are now “Google My Business”.
 If you want your business to come up in Google search, you need to have this set-up correctly.
 If you have a brick-and-mortar location, the choose location.
-If you have an eCommerce site or a home-based business, you want to set up a Brand Page.
+If you have an eCommerce site or a home-based business, Google+ is no longer an option.
+Read this article to learn how to compensate for the loss of a powerful tool.

 Groups – Communities on Facebook or LinkedIn where you can engage with like-minded people.
 Join groups for your industry, where your target market is, local, national or global groups.
 Read the group rules and respect them.
 Don’t spam the groups and don’t post too often.